Illinois Compiled Statutes

 stock ownership in accordance with Section 1563(e) of the Internal Revenue Code, except that for purposes of determining whether a person is a related member under this paragraph, "20%" shall be substituted for "5%" whenever "5%" appears in Section 1563(e) of the Internal Revenue Code.

-(1) it has its headquarters in this State;
+(1) it has its principal place of business in this

 (2) at least 51% of the employees employed by the